 Our lead product candidate, SNS-301, is an ImmunoPhage construct engineered to generate a strong, specific immune response against the TAA ASPH.
 We believe the immune stimulatory effects generated by our ImmunoPhage platform, combined with the inhibition of the PD-1 immune system checkpoint, act in a complementary manner to produce an enhanced immune response in SCCHN patients.
 SNS-301 is being studied in an ongoing Phase 1/2 trial in combination with pembrolizumab.
-SNS-301 in combination with pembrolizumab was well tolerated and has shown promising anti-tumor activity, including a PR in one patient with PD-L1 negative tumor and disease control in six of nine evaluable patients.
+As of October 6, 2020, we have enrolled 11 patients in the trial, of which nine patients were evaluable for efficacy.
+In these pateints, we have observed that SNS-301 in combination with pembrolizumab has been well tolerated and has shown promising antitumor activity, including a PR in one patient with PD-L1 negative tumor and disease control in six of nine evaluable patients.